pagaldilz/Model-Setup-Advisor/README.md

 6. **Visual Feedback**:
    - Green indicators for models that fit entirely in VRAM
    - Yellow indicators for models requiring partial GPU offloading
+## Sorting Functionality

+The model table now supports sorting by any column:
+- **Model Name**: Sort alphabetically by model file name
+- **Source**: Group LM Studio and Ollama models
+- **Quantization**: Sort by quantization type (e.g., Q4, Q5, Q8)
+- **Size**: Sort by file size (numerical order)
+- **Est. Layers**: Sort by estimated model layers
+- **Suggested GPU Layers**: Sort by recommended GPU layer count

+To use sorting:
+1. Click on any column header to sort in ascending order (↑ indicator appears)
+2. Click the same header again to sort in descending order (↓ indicator appears)
+3. Click a different header to sort by that column instead

 ## Usage Instructions